Alb4tro/FCG-Final-Project/README.md

 ### Coffee

-In this image instead, NLM removes more noise than BCD, still preserving most of the details, except for a slight blurring effect on the horizontal lines on top of the coffeepot.
-This is due to the fact that NLM performs well in images characterized by a lower within variance.
+In this image, NLM removes more noise than BCD, still preserving most of the details, except for a slight blurring effect on the horizontal lines on top of the coffeepot.
+This is due to the fact that NLM performs well in images characterized by a lower within variance, since for each patch it's easier to find a similar patch inside the respective research window, then performing the adjustment.

 ![Image](out/compare_results/coffee.png)

 The parameters used for the NLM are the following: